KlausSchaefers/vue-low-code/README.md

 import '@mdi/font/css/materialdesignicons.css'
 ```

-# Define data binding and callback in Quant-UX.
+# Define data binding and callbacks in Quant-UX.

 You can define the data binding and the callbacks in the normal Quant-UX designer.
 Before you start,
 you have to enable the Beta features.
 To do so: